Compute similarity metrics between sites based on species composition

 where each row provides one or

-several similarity metric(s) between each pair of sites from a co-occurrence
+several similarity metrics between pairs of sites, based on a co-occurrence

 matrix